Use phrase lists to boost signal of word list

 Click These values are interchangeable if the added phrase list values are alternatives that can be used interchangeably.

-Click Save.
+Click Done.
 The "Cities" phrase list is added to the Phrase lists page.

 You can delete, or deactivate a phrase list from the contextual toolbar on the Phrase lists page.